 - neuronal modelling

 - behavioral analysis

-- Neuroendocrinology / Neuropharmacology
+- neuroendocrinology / neuropharmacology

+- protein separation techniques

 IV Molecular Biology, Development, and Neurogenetics

 - cell culture methods - methods in molecular biology

 Laboratory Rotations

 Starting in January, every student carries out three independent research projects (laboratory rotations) in participating laboratories.
 Each project is individually supervised and involves seven weeks of experimental work, followed by one week for data analysis and presentation.
 For each project, a report must be completed in the format of a scientific publication.
 The laboratory rotations must cover at least two different subjects.